Top Hong Kong beds for suits

 Last but not least, for those looking to savour the sights, smells, pubs, beach, markets and seaside ambience of Stanley, the fishing village and tourist hotspot in the far south of Hong Kong Island, there is the new and mod The Stanley Oriental Hotel with nine large studio arrangements (starting at 590sq ft) including a few even more spacious suites.
 Too much for just a day.
 Right.
 Thus you'll need to book a week or more at this service apartment-hotel.
 It's an all white affair with about one room per floor.
 Expect a large kitchenette (microwave, fridge and electric range), generous bathroom, flatscreen TV, stylish faded wood floors and free WiFi.
 The larger suite rooms offer two large flatscreen TVs, DVD, modern sofas, balcony, separate shower, and a raised bathtub taking in the view of Stanley Bay.
 The hotel – small, quirky and clean – is right on the bayfront with easy access to all Stanley facilities and restaurants.

-Hong Kong Business Hotels in Kowloon and TST
+Guide to top beds in Kowloon and TST

 The Kowloon peninsula, with Tsimshatsui (TST) at its very tip, looks across Victoria harbour at Hong Kong.
 There’s cut-price shopping, battalions of tailors, fake goods and a slew of high-end hotels along the waterfront on either side of busy Nathan Road.
 Two tunnels, the MTR and the Star Ferry can whisk you across the fast-slimming channel in minutes.